Destinations Greece The Ionian Islands

 Lunch at Klimataria Bellos (Benitses)

-the bourdetto / bianco lunch you'd put off Day 3.
-Book.
+the bourdetto / bianco lunch you put off on Day 3, which you should book ahead.

 16:00p.m.